dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 {{< figure_resizing src="lr_find.png" >}}

 The most optimal learning rate value is lies in the region where the loss descends most rapidly.
-From the figure above, this is somewhere in between `1e-4` to `1e-3`.
+From the figure above, this is somewhere in between `1e-4` to `1e-2`.
-The orange dot on the plot shows the point where the slope is the steepest and is generally a good recommended value to use as the learning rate.
+The orange dot on the plot shows the point where the slope is the steepest and is generally a good value to use as the learning rate.

 Now, let's load this learning rate value of 1e-3 into the `fine_tune` function and start training.